Creating a Sauna

 Framing the rough opening

-I built a temporary support for the eave-side wall before cutting out the existing studs.
+Before cutting into the studs, I built a temporary support for the eave-side wall.
 Then I framed in the windows and cut away the existing sheathing and siding.
 I installed some shingles on the sill plate to create a slope for drainage.

 Flashing the rough opening

-I applied flashing tape around the entire rough opening and about halfway into the framing — that material isn't rated for heat and I didn't want it to go beyond my outer window.
+I applied flashing tape around the entire rough opening and about halfway into the framing.
+This material isn't rated for heat and I didn't want it to go beyond my outer window.

 Installing the jambs